Anthony Patrick

 Anthony Patrick (1927 – 22 April 2010) was an Indian footballer who played for the India national team and represented Hyderabad City Police FC in domestic tournaments.

 Playing career

-He was selected to play for the national team at the 1954 Asian Games at Manila and also at the 1953 and 1954 editions of the Colombo Cup.
-In 1954 Colombo Cup, he scored a goal against Burma national football team at Eden Gardens.
+He was selected to play for the national team at the 1954 Asian Games at Manila and also at the 1953 and 1954 editions of the Asian Quadrangular Football Tournament.
+In 1954 Asian Quadrangular Football Tournament, he scored a goal against Burma national football team at Eden Gardens.
 He also won five Rovers Cup titles while playing for the Rahim managed Hyderabad City Police consecutively from 1950 to 1954.
 He also represented Hyderabad in Santosh Trophy.